The competitor SWOT analysis will show you where you can compete and win.

-The idea is to identify strengths, weaknesses, opportunities and threats to help the organisation compete.
+The idea is to identify strengths, weaknesses, opportunities, and threats to help the organization compete.

-It is key to perform the analysis from an outside-in perspective.
+It is vital to perform the analysis from an outside-in perspective.

-We can group the 4 factors of the SWOT matrix in two groups.
+We can group the four factors of the SWOT matrix into two groups.

-Opportunities and Threats are on the other hand external factors that you are subject to but have no control over.
+On the other hand, opportunities and threats are external factors that you are subject to but have no control over.

-Strengths and Opportunities are Positive factors that can be helpful in reaching our goals.
+Strengths and Opportunities are positive factors that can help us reach our goals.

 The final SWOT Matrix

-Now that we understand the different components and factors of the SWOT matrix we will present it in the more customary matrix format.
+Now that we understand the SWOT matrix’s different components and factors, we will present it in the more traditional matrix format.

-Reading from left to right and from top to bottom you can quickly identify how the SWOT analysis technique helps create a full picture of your competitive landscape.
+Reading from left to right and from top to bottom, you can quickly identify how SWOT analysis helps create a complete picture of your competitive landscape.

-Now that you are done with the theory it is time to apply what we have learnt.
+Now that you are done with the theory, it is time to apply what we have learned.